Stellar Initial Mass Function (IMF) Probed with Supernova Rates and Neutrino Background: Cosmic Average IMF Slope is $\simeq 2-3$ Similar to the Salpeter IMF: Result

 \subsubsection{IMF constrained by the existing observations}

 We use the CCSN number counts obtained by two observational studies of \cite{2012ApJ...756..111M} and \cite{2012ApJ...757...70D}, which directly constrain $f(\alpha )\psi (z)$ as a function of redshift.
-The results of these two observational studies are reliable, because the CCSNe are corrected for dust extinction.
+The results of these two observational studies are reliable, because the CCSNe counts are corrected for dust extinction.
 Moreover, more than half of the CCSNe are spectroscopically confirmed.
 By comparing the CCSNe number counts with our predictions, $f(\alpha)\psi(z)$, at each redshift, we set a constraint on the parameter space $(\alpha_{0},\alpha_{\rm z})$ as shown in Figure \ref{fig:my_label_0}.
 One can see a decreasing trend in Figure \ref{fig:my_label_0}.
-If $\alpha_{0}$ decreases, $\alpha_{\rm z}$ increases, because a large number of massive stars are needed at high redshift to explain the observed CCSN number counts in the case of the higher value of $\alpha_{0}$ (resulting in a smaller number of massive stars at $z\simeq 0$).
+If $\alpha_{0}$ increases, $\alpha_{\rm z}$ decreases, because a large number of massive stars are needed at high redshift to explain the observed CCSN number counts in the case of the higher value of $\alpha_{0}$ (resulting in a smaller number of massive stars at $z\simeq 0$).
 Our result is consistent with the Salpeter IMF with no redshift evolution albeit with the large uncertainty.
-This large uncertainty originates large error bars of the number counts of CCSNe at a redshift range $z\gtrsim 0.5$ in \cite{2012ApJ...757...70D}.
-Although we only use the results of optical observations available up to date, we exclude a top (bottom) heavy IMF such as $\alpha <1.8$ ($\alpha > 3.1$) in the local Universe at the 2 $\sigma $ CL.
+This large uncertainty originates from large error bars of the number counts of CCSNe at a redshift range $z\gtrsim 0.5$ in \cite{2012ApJ...757...70D}.
+Although we only use the results of optical observations available up to date, we exclude a top (bottom) heavy IMF such as $\alpha <1.8$ ($\alpha > 3.1$) in the local Universe at the 2 $\sigma $ CL. { Our constraint is consistent with the previous studies such as \cite{2015ApJ...798L...4M} and \cite{2012ApJ...760...71C}.}